2026 Rotating Car Seats Comparison: Find Your Best Match

 Rotation: 360°

-Pros: Fit360 has a tall top harness height which means kids will fit in the harness longer before outgrowing it by height.
-The unique base installation takes advantage of the lap/shoulder seatbelt and features an anti-rebound design.
-The LeverLock Door is a belt-tensioning lockoff that easily tightens and locks the seatbelt.
-It’s a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
-All Fit360 models feature ClearTex fabrics and foams, which are free of flame-retardant chemicals.
+Pros: All Fit360 models have a tall top harness height (18”), so kids will fit in the harness longer before outgrowing it by seated height.
+The unique base installation features an anti-rebound design.
+The LeverLock Door is a belt-tensioning lockoff that easily tightens and locks the seatbelt or LATCH strap.
+It’s a true “one-time install” with seatbelt because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
+All Fit360 models feature “ClearTex” fabrics and foams, which are free of flame-retardant chemicals.
 ClearTex fabrics are UL GREENGUARD GOLD certified.
 Additional Fit360 bases are available for purchase, as is an attachable mirror accessory.

 Cons: It's heavy, and that means lower LATCH weight limits.
-Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower latch anchors in your vehicle.
-When rotating the seat, you may need 2 hands to turn Fit360 when it’s locked in the forward-facing position.
+Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower LATCH anchors in your vehicle.
+When Fit360 is in the forward-facing position, you may need 2 hands to rotate it.

 Comments: The Fit360 disengages from its base with a tool at the end of the harness adjuster strap for easy installation.
 The car seat must be used with its base, but extra Fit360 bases are available for purchase.
 All Fit360 fashions are designated as “ClearTex”, which means the fabrics and foams are made without using flame-retardant chemicals.
+Fit360 Zip models feature a zip-off cover that makes it super easy to remove the cover for cleaning.
 Overall, there is a lot to love about Fit360, and Chicco’s attention to detail, both big and small, is impressive.

 Rotation: 360°